 Engage is a strategic investor that invests in companies selected for the Engage Go-To-Market Program.
 Engage deploys both capital and enterprise expertise to help startups breakthrough corporate barriers and operate at full speed.

 Engage is changing corporate innovation and venture capital by introducing a collaborative venture investment model for corporations.
-Our partners are AT&T, Chick-fil-A, Cox Enterprises, Delta Air Lines, Georgia-Pacific, Georgia Power Foundation, Georgia Tech, Goldman Sachs, The Home Depot, Intercontinental Exchange (ICE), Inspire Brands, Invesco, Invest Georgia, Tech Square Ventures, and UPS.
+Our partners are Chick-fil-A, Cox Enterprises, Delta Air Lines, Georgia-Pacific, Georgia Power Foundation, Georgia Tech, Goldman Sachs, The Home Depot, Intercontinental Exchange (ICE), Inspire Brands, Invesco, Invest Georgia, Tech Square Ventures, UPS, and Wellstar.

 The Engage fund is managed by Tech Square Ventures.

 Making Travel Healthier: A Game-Changing Disinfectant Technology and a Global Airline

 In 2018, Delta connected with Vyv, a startup that produces safe antimicrobial LED lights that continuously kill bacteria on surfaces.
 Vyv’s lights are only about 20 percent more expensive than a traditional light and continuously disinfect surfaces anywhere from an office to a locker room or even a commercial aircraft.

 While Delta’s innovation team was interested, they knew that a pilot with a global airline would require cross-divisional support and executive sponsorship, not to mention ensuring that the startup was ready to engage at enterprise-scale with Delta.
 So, they introduced Vyv to Engage.